Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_CDC_SnowpipeStreaming_DynamicTables/CDC_SnowpipeStreaming_DynamicTables.md

 ![](assets/image0.png)

 This is the same type of stream ingestion typically created by a processing Change-Data-Capture agents that parsing the transaction logs of a database or from event notification mechanisms in modern application.
 However, this could be simulating any type of stream, in any industry.
-This streaming ingestion use case was modeled simularily to one previously handled with Snowflake's Kafka Connector, but no Kafka is necessary for this use case as a Snowpipe Streaming client can enable replacing the Kafka middleware infrastucture and saving the cost & complexity.
+This streaming ingestion use case was modeled similarly to one previously handled with Snowflake's Kafka Connector, but no Kafka is necessary for this use case as a Snowpipe Streaming client can enable replacing the Kafka middleware infrastucture and saving the cost & complexity.
 Once landed, Dynamic Tables are purpose-built Snowflake objects for Data Engineering.

 ### The Use Case
 Our Source 'database' has stock trades for the Dow Jones Industrials, [30 US stocks](https://www.nyse.com/quote/index/DJI) that on average trade 200M-400M executed trades per day.
 Our agent will be capturing Limit Order transaction events for these 30 stocks:  new orders, updates to orders (changes in quantity or limit price), and cancelled orders.
 There is an estimated 3 new orders for every 2 updates, and then one cancellation.
 Our appication will be simulating this datastream which will be first reproduce a heavy workload of an initial market opening session and secondly a more modest continuous flow.
 Snowflake data consumers want to see three perspectives on limit orders: what is the "current" list of orders that filters out stale and cancelled orders, a historical table showing every event on the source (traditional slowly changing dimension format), and current orders summarized by stock ticker symbol and by long or short position.
 Latency needs to be minimized, 1-2 minutes would be ideal for the end-to-end process.